 In the end, the master provocateur ended up provoking the wrong person in the wrong way at the wrong time.

-The reason?
-Bannon was quoted in a new book saying several things that appear to have made his former boss unhappy.
+Then he became "Sloppy Steve", a derogatory nickname used by the US president after Bannon was quoted in a book saying several things that appear to have made his former boss unhappy.

 One example that made headlines was that the president's son, Donald Trump Jr, had committed a "treasonous" act in talking to Russians.

-By that point, though, the damage was done.
-Bannon's backers cut their ties with him, he left the powerful right-wing media empire Breitbart, and the future of the man behind some of Trump's most headline-grabbing policies has been left up in the air.
+Bannon's backers cut their ties with him, he left the powerful right-wing media empire Breitbart, and the future of the man behind some of Trump's most headline-grabbing policies was left up in the air.

-Even in a White House where political careers have the life expectancy of a house fly, Bannon's sudden rise and fall is remarkable.
+Even in a White House where political careers have the life expectancy of a house fly, Bannon's sudden rise and fall over four years is remarkable.
 Here's how it came about.

 Bannon joins Team Trump